 The Committee meets monthly to consider the above risks faced by the Society, along with balance sheet management and treasury controls, systems and policies, policy implementation, policy compliance and regulatory compliance.
-The Committee reviews a wide range of information relating to liquidity and funding exposures, profiles and limits and will recommend changes to policy and procedure to the BRC and Board, as appropriate.
+The Committee reviews a wide range of information relating to liquidity and funding exposures, profiles and limits and will recommend changes to policy and procedure to the Board as appropriate.
 Minutes of the monthly ALCO meeting are provided to the following Board Meeting.

-Membership of ALCO includes the Executive Directors, a Non-Executive Director, the Treasurer, the Head of Risk, Group Risk Manager and Financial Controller.
-Attendees include a rotational Non-Executive Director, other members of the Executive, the Head of Internal Audit, the Treasury and Finance Accountant and the Financial Risk Analyst.
+Membership of ALCO includes the Executive Directors, a Non-Executive Director, the General Managers and Assistant General Managers, the Head of Treasury, the Treasurer, the Chief Risk Officer and the Head of Finance.
+Attendees include a rotational Non-Executive Director, the Head of Internal Audit, the Treasury and Finance Accountant.
 An operational ALCO meeting is held at least every two weeks to assess the pricing of mortgage and savings products and consider the management of interest rate risk.